nathanpjones/GaragePi/README.md

     `curl -s "https://raw.githubusercontent.com/nathanpjones/GaragePi/master/online_install.sh" | bash`

-(Click here to view the full contents of [online_install.sh](https://github.com/nathanpjones/GaragePi/blob/master/online_install.sh) and then [setup.sh](https://github.com/nathanpjones/GaragePi/blob/master/setup.sh) that it will call.)
+(If you want to know what's going on, here are the full contents of [online_install.sh](https://github.com/nathanpjones/GaragePi/blob/master/online_install.sh) and then [setup.sh](https://github.com/nathanpjones/GaragePi/blob/master/setup.sh) that is then called.)

 It might take a while for all this to work, but at the end you should be able to access your site at your Raspberry Pi's IP address.

 This will put everything in `~/garage_pi`.
 Look to the `data` subfolder for the app logs and the database.

 #### Offline Install

 If you want to pull down the repo manually (recommended if you want to choose where to install), all you have to do is run `setup.sh` in the project root folder.

 ``` bash
 chmod -v +x setup.sh